Creamy Smoked Salmon Fettuccine (with Ricotta)

 Step 3) – Add the dry white wine and let it evaporate over high heat.
 Cook for another 2 minutes over medium heat, then turn off the heat and keep aside.

 Now, when the water boils, add the coarse salt.
-Then drop in the fettuccine and cook.
+Then drop in the pasta and cook.
 Follow the cooking time indicated on the package.
 This ranges from 6 to 10 minutes depending on the thickness of the pasta.

 Step 4) – Separately, put the ricotta cheese, chopped parsley, a scant ladle of pasta cooking water, a pinch of salt and pepper, and grated lemon zest in a bowl.